 Yes.
 I settled a case with Lyft’s insurer, Zurich American Insurance Company for $70,000.
 York Risk Services Group handled the claim for Zurich.

-Minor Child Gets a Settlement with Lyft and its Insurer for Father’s Death from Lyft Accident
+Child Gets a Settlement with Lyft and its Insurer for Father’s Death from Lyft Accident

 This isn’t my case.
 A lawsuit claimed that Lyft failed to properly train its driver, Pirooz Pakdel, who failed to yield the right of way to the motorcyclist, Loinier Perez of Miami.